alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/GroupBox-remarks.md

 If you have two group boxes, each of which contains several option buttons (also known as radio buttons), each group of buttons is mutually exclusive, setting one option value per group.
-You can add controls to the <xref:Alternet.UI.GroupBox> by using the Add method of the <xref:Alternet.UI.Control.Children> property.
+You can add controls to the <xref:Alternet.UI.GroupBox> by using the Add method of the <xref:Alternet.UI.AbstractControl.Children> property.

 Examples of how a <xref:Alternet.UI.GroupBox> can look on different platforms: